This three-day backpacking trip starts in Tuolumne Meadows and ends in Yosemite Valley, visiting Cloud’s Rest and Half

-We spend the first night near the impressive Sunrise Lakes.
+We will spend the first night near the impressive Sunrise Lakes.
 The next day we cross over Cloud’s Rest, looking out and down upon Half Dome and the Valley.
 From here we head down and camp directly below Half Dome, setting us up to climb early the next day with the hopes of being in front of those coming up from the Valley.
 This gives us some quiet time on the summit to soak up the view and scenery.
 After our morning on the summit, we head down for the Valley, where we catch a shuttle back to Tuolumne Meadows.

 We meet at Sunrise Lakes Trailhead near Tenaya Lake, one of the jewels of the High Sierra.
 From here it is a leisurely walk to the first night’s camp around the Sunrise Lakes area.
 We want to take this day slowly so that you can gain some acclimatization to the elevation and give the body time to adapt.